 Enterprise Consideration

-ContextForge is a community project, not a production IBM product.
-Teams should evaluate operational readiness for their specific requirements.
+ContextForge is a self-hosted open-source project.
+Teams should evaluate operational readiness, support needs, and production hardening requirements for their specific environment.

 Best For: Distributed ML teams needing federation across regions, or organizations with significant legacy API infrastructure requiring MCP bridging.